University of Iceland

 6. Accommodation

-The University of Iceland offers limited on-campus housing options, with priority given to international students.
-Most student accommodation consists of shared apartments in Reykjavík, managed by the Student Housing Agency.
-The university assists students in finding suitable housing.
+The University of Iceland offers limited on-campus housing options, with priority typically given to international students.
+Most student accommodation consists of shared apartments in Reykjavík, managed in coordination with the Student Housing Agency.
+The university assists students in finding suitable housing and planning their arrival.

 • Fjölnir Student Housing (on-campus)